hannotify/javas-concurrency-journey-continues/sections/2-the-journey-so-far.md

 **can be used as the equivalent of a global variable in the threaded world**

-* imagine you need a value in many places.
+* imagine you need a certain value in many places that must be unique to the Thread that uses it.
-* if you want to avoid cluttering up your method signatures by passing it around, you could use a global variable
+* if you want to avoid cluttering up your method signatures by passing it around, you could use a global variable.
-* at least in the non-threaded world.
+* but that would only work in the non-threaded world.
-* in the threaded world, such a value would be unique to each thread.
-* passing it to all methods where you need them is an option, but would again clutter your method signatures.
+* passing it to all methods where you need them is an option, but would clutter your method signatures.
 * so use a ThreadLocal instead!

 ---